n8n vs Zapier: Choosing The Best Option in 2025

 Category n8n Zapier

-n8n vs. Zapier: Pricing comparison
+n8n vs. Zapier: Pricing

 Pricing is often the first consideration when teams compare Zapier and n8n.
 Zapier follows a subscription model tied to the number of tasks run each month, which can become costly as usage grows. n8n takes a different approach with execution-based pricing for its cloud plans and a free self-hosted option that shifts costs to infrastructure and maintenance.